A financial model oriented toward a prudent, asset-based strategy that supports growth

 CFO

-- A steady growth rate in rental income: Growth of +7% in 2025, followed by a minimum CAGR of +3% over 2025–2030;
+- A steady growth rate in rental income: Growth of +4% in 2026, followed by investments of around €150m per year starting in 2027;

-- A recurring net income of about €152 million end of 2025, up +11% from 2024;
+- A recurring net income per share of about €6 end of 2026, virtually stable compared to 2025;

-- An LTV ratio excluding duties of about 41.5% end of 2025, that should afterwards gradually decrease by the end of 2030;
+- An LTV ratio excluding duties of about 40% end of 2026;

-- A det net to EBITDA ratio of about 8.7X end of 2025, that should then decrease to about 6X by 2030.
+- A net debt to EBITDA ratio of about 8.5X end of 2026.

 A strong attention to risks

 ARGAN regularly reviews its most significant risks.
 These risks are assessed not only based on their severity but also on their likelihood, according to their potential adverse impact on the business.
-The risks related to ARGAN’s activities fall into five categories, presented below:
+The risks related to ARGAN’s activities fall into four categories, presented below:

 - Risks related to development;

-- Risks related to the company’s real estate operations;
+- Risks related to ESG;

-- Risks related to the logistics real estate market;
+- Risks related to the logistics real estate market.

 ARGAN’s financing

-Thus, the company’s current level of indebtedness reflects the existing stock of previously contracted mortgage loans, which naturally amortize by approximately €100 million per year, as well as the €500 million mandatory bond issued in November 2021 and maturing in November 2026.
+Thus, the company’s current level of indebtedness reflects the existing stock of previously contracted mortgage loans, which naturally amortize by approximately €90 million per year, as well as the €500 million mandatory bond issued in November 2021 and maturing in November 2026.

-Debt elements (December 31, 2024)
+Debt elements (December 31, 2025)

 2.1%